Don’t judge me! 52-year-old woman explains why she chose a sperm donor

 The doctor asked me if I had a man.
 Or a donor.
 I said no.

 I was then shown photos of different men.
 I chose one with the complexion I like.
-Most sperm donors are university students who are paid to donate their sperm.

 The doctor then informed the sperm donor I had chosen that his sperm was being used.
 My eggs were then fertilised from outside and the embryo was preserved until my uterus was ready.